-One of the big questions in racing is how well can you really expect to do?
-What does success reasonably look like for you?
-And what is racecar data’s true value to you anyway?
+One of the big questions in race driving is how well can you really expect to do?
+How should you be setting expectations?
+What does success look like for you?

-For example, is it reasonable for you to aim for within 1%, 5% or 10% of the best?
+Is it reasonable for you to aim for within 1%, 5% or 10% of the best?
 What if you had more track time or more sim time, what should you expect then?
-What if you feel you’ve plateaued and do not know what to do or try next?
-What if the weather is different for you than for those reference times so that making a fair comparison becomes impossible?
+How about if you feel you’ve plateaued and don’t know what to do next?

 - Ross Bentley (Speed Secrets) at approx 8mins

 - Scott Mansell (Driver 61) at approx 40mins